Compassionate, confidential mental health therapy

 Samantha’s path to therapy was shaped by her own experiences as a licensed addiction counselor.
 Witnessing the barriers many face in accessing mental health services inspired her to pursue a holistic practice focused on removing barriers to care.

-Stephanie, MA, LPC
+Stephanie, LPC

 Exploration